SkatAI/epitadb/docs/02/1-recap-1st-day.md

     CONNECTION LIMIT = -1
     IS_TEMPLATE = False;
 ```
+**restore the database**

 Then click right on the treesdb_02 database and click on restore

-select the filename treesdb_02.sql.gz,
+* select the filename treesdb_02.sql.gz,
-select format custom or tar
+* select format custom or tar
-click restore
+* click restore

 while the db is restored, look at the process

 ![](./../../img/pgAdmin-process-restore.png)

-Then check that the tree table has been created in the public schema
+Then check that the tree table has been created in the public schema of the treesdb_02 database

+* select random rows
+* \d trees